hassio-addons/addon-tailscale/tailscale/DOCS.md

 "Override local DNS", and configured "Global nameservers".

-**Important:** In this scenario your Home Assistant device's tailnet IP (not LAN IP) **is configured** as global nameserver on the admin console, because you want to redirect all DNS queries within your tailnet to the DNS running on this device.
+**Important:** In this scenario your Home Assistant device's tailnet IP (not LAN IP) **is configured** as global nameserver on the admin console because you want to redirect all DNS queries within your tailnet to the DNS running on this device.

 - In the add-on's configuration disable `accept_dns` option and restart the add-on.
-This will prevent your local Tailscale DNS to accept DNS settings of your tailnet that are configured on the the admin console above.
+This will prevent your local Tailscale DNS to accept DNS settings of your tailnet that are configured on the admin console above.
 This will prevent the Tailscale DNS to redirect queries from your device back to your device, causing a loop.

-- Under **Settings** -> **System** -> **Network** configure your DNS as the only DNS server (eg. IPv4: 127.0.0.1, IPv6: ::1).
+- Under **Settings** -> **System** -> **Network** configure your DNS as the only DNS server (e.g. IPv4: 127.0.0.1, IPv6: ::1).

-- In your DNS configure Tailscale DNS for your tailnet domain as upstream DNS server (eg. in case of AdGuard `[/tail1234.ts.net/]100.100.100.100`).
+- In your DNS configure Tailscale DNS for your tailnet domain as upstream DNS server (e.g. in case of AdGuard `[/tail1234.ts.net/]100.100.100.100`).

-**Note:** As a backup, if the DNS add-on fails to start up, you can configure your normal DNS servers (eg. 192.168.1.1 or 1.1.1.1) at the second or lower positions.
+**Note:** As a backup, if the DNS add-on fails to start up, you can configure your normal DNS servers (e.g. 192.168.1.1 or 1.1.1.1) at the second or lower positions.

-**Note:** Do not configure Tailscale's DNS in Home Assistant's network configuration, because when `accept_dns` option is disabled, Tailscale's DNS resolves only tailnet addresses and logs a warning for each DNS query that doesn't query this domain, and in Home Assistant you can't specify domains for a DNS.
+**Note:** Do not configure Tailscale's DNS in Home Assistant's network configuration because when `accept_dns` option is disabled, Tailscale's DNS resolves only tailnet addresses and logs a warning for each DNS query that doesn't query this domain, and in Home Assistant you can't specify domains for a DNS.